Faustin-king/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21-reverse : reverse its input.

-22-users_and_home :  displays all users and their home directories, sorted by users.
+22-users_and_home :  displays all users and their home directories, sorted by usersi.

+100-empty_casks:  command that finds all empty files and directories in the current directory and all sub-directories.